spinaluca/spinaluca/README.md

 # 🎓 About Me:
-I'm a Software Engineering student pursuing a Bachelor's Degree, passionate about coding.
+I'm a Software Engineering student pursuing a Bachelor's Degree, passionate about coding. <br>
-I explore innovative projects and solutions in my work.
+I explore innovative projects and solutions in my work. <br>
 Welcome to my GitHub profile!

 ## 🌐 Socials: